 This route is shown in the GHTC Handbook on pages 27 & 31, including the Stonefields ST and the Arkell Springs ST/loop.
 It is somewhat a ‘figure 8’ loop hike, see route details below.
 The numbers on the map show KM

 Since Starkey is so popular, I recommend parking on Wellington 29, just south of the bridge going over the Eramosa River.
-There are probably 3 or 4 spots to pull off the road (assuming plough has cleared the shoulder of road).
+There are probably 3 or 4 spots to pull off the road.

 A short walk south along 29 you will come upon the trailhead and green gate.
 This portion of trail is on the old rail-bed, so nice and flat.
 You will come to the junction of the main orange blazed trail and the blue blazed Stonefields side trail.
 I recommend staying on the main trail (keep right).
 This will stay on the old rail-bed and eventually come to a junction for the Abutment side trail, straight for another 200m, or turn left and continue on main orange blazed trail.
 The Abutment ST is an ‘out and back’ but nice to see the river.

 Continuing along the main trail for a short distance to another junction.
 To the left is the other end of the Stonefields side trail (you will use it on the way back), but turn right to continue on the main trail.
 You will come to the ‘upper green gate’ and trail will curve slightly left.

 Beyond that upper green gate you will find additional trails that are setup by the biking club (GORBA).
 It’s important you follow the orange blazes.
 After passing through the upper green gate you go along the road allowance (straight portion for some distance), pass the City’s Waterworks pump house and then eventually turn right and go through the hardwoods.
 Again, be careful to stay on orange blazed trail.
 You turn left to go across a ridge and then make your way down into a valley.